Galle Fort: History

 After the fort came under the control of the British in 1796, it remained their southern headquarters.
 They made many modifications to the fort, such as closing the moat, building houses, a lighthouse on the Utrecht Bastion, a gate between the Moon Bastion and the Sun Bastion.
 A tower was erected in 1883 to commemorate the jubilee of Queen Victoria.
 The Second World War saw many more fortifications built to defend the fort.
-In spite of all the changes made over the years, since it was first built between the 16th and the 19th century, the Galle Fort still remains a unique monument complex said to be "the best example of a fortified city with a fusion of European architecture and South Asian traditions built by Europeans in South and Southeast Asia".
+In spite of all the changes made over the years since it was first built between the 16th and the 19th century, the Galle Fort still remains a unique monument complex said to be "the best example of a fortified city with a fusion of European architecture and South Asian traditions built by Europeans in South and Southeast Asia".

 Geography

-Galle Fort is in Galle, which is located at the extreme southwest corner of the island, in the southwest coast of Sri Lanka, where the shoreline turns east towards Matara and Tangalle.
+Galle Fort is in Galle, on the coast at the extreme southwest corner of Sri Lanka, where the shoreline turns east towards Matara and Tangalle.
 The fort, like most of the forts in Sri Lanka, is built on a small rocky peninsula, belonging to the sea as much as to the land.
 As it exists today, it covers an area of 52 ha.

 Highway A2 provides road links to Galle from Colombo (a distance of 113 km) and the rest of the country along the west coast or from the east along the south coast.
 Since 2012 an expressway has linked Galle to Colombo.
 Rail links are also available to Colombo and Matara.
 Sea route is through the Galle Port at the Galle Harbour.